How did J D Wetherspoon become the most successful pub chain in Britain?

 J D Wetherspoon was floated on the stock exchange in 1992.
 By this time there were 44 pubs, all situated in London.
 Scottish & Newcastle sold its stake in the business, although it continued to be a major beer supplier to the chain.

-Wetherspoon introduced its all day food menu from 1993.
+Wetherspoon introduced an all day food menu from 1993.
 Inspired by McDonald’s, he dedicated one third of his floorspace as smoke-free areas.

 New properties were double the average pub size, and had almost 100 percent higher turnover, although margins were lower.
 The Moon Under Water in Manchester was opened as the largest pub in Britain in 1995.
 Martin commented, “The big pub is a winning formula for us.
 So much work goes into every application for a licence and permission to open that the bigger the premises the bigger the return for all that effort.”